 Yeah, I pretty much fell in love with Banff – the town, not a specific boy (sorry, Mum).
 It was beautiful with lots to see and do.
 And a visit to Banff is definitely not complete without a trip to Lake Louise.
 I don’t think I will see a lake that emerald again.
 Magic.

-Calgary ruined my Rockies buzz when it dropped 24 degrees in 24 hours and I was stuck with summer clothes in the middle of a bloody snowstorm.
+Calgary ruined my Rockies buzz when it dropped 24 degrees in 24 hours.
+I was stuck with summer clothes in the middle of a bloody snowstorm!
 People told me there wasn’t much to see in Calgary, and I was so ready to prove them wrong.
 Ha, didn’t happen.

 My first stop in America this trip and a great city at that.
 I loved that there was so much to do – two days was totally not enough.
-But I did spend time at Lincoln Park, walking along Michigan Avenue (temptation avenue), taking too many photos of the skyline from Navy Pier, doing a Free Tours by Foot of the Loop, eating the most amazing pizza of my life at Giordano’s that I will be talking about for years to come, and taking selfies in Millennium Park.
+But I did spend time in Lincoln Park, walked along Michigan Avenue (temptation avenue) and took too many photos of the skyline from Navy Pier.
+I also did a Free Tours by Foot of the Loop, ate the most amazing pizza of my life at Giordano’s that I will be talking about for years to come, and took selfies in Millennium Park.
 I would also just like to point out that the weather dropped 15 degrees overnight here also.
 I was sensing a pattern I did not appreciate.

-I only had one night here (in a jail cell I paid for, no less) but I actually really enjoyed myself, contrary to what I had heard previously.
-I walked around the Byward Market, took a cruise along the Rideau Canal, strolled down Sparks Street and sat in on a session in the Parliament Building.
+I only had one night in Ottawa (in a jail cell I paid for, no less) but I actually really enjoyed myself, contrary to what I had heard previously.
+I walked around the ByWard Market, took a cruise along the Rideau Canal, strolled down Sparks Street and sat in on a session in the Parliament Building.
 The local members were actually discussing the minimum wage – something I could relate to.

 Here I met up with my travel partners-in-crime, Amy and Michael, who I would be with for the rest of September.
 Amy and I had a lovely day in Montreal.
-We began with chocolate croissants (so flaky) a walk through the park and a stroll down to the Latin Quarter; stopping to devour a delicious dessert that rivals my Chicago pizza for most memorable meal so far: profiteroles with ice cream and chocolate sauce.
-Juliet et Chocolate people, go there.
+We began with chocolate croissants (so flaky), a walk through the park and a stroll down to the Latin Quarter.
+We stopped to devour a delicious dessert that rivals my Chicago pizza for the most memorable meal so far: profiteroles with ice cream and chocolate sauce.
+Juliette et Chocolat people, go there.
 Then we meandered through the Old Town and out to the sea.
 A great city I could have also spent more time in.

 I loved the European, small-town feel of this capital.
 I visited the Old Port Market, the Old Town and the forts.
-We also took a day trip from here to Ste Anne, an amazing basilica, and to, a small village with excellent food and fromageries!
+We also took a day trip from here to Ste Anne, an amazing basilica, and to Baie St-Paul, a small village with excellent food and fromageries!
 Cheap cheese!

 On the 30th I left for Boston and my first Couchsurfing experience, which was so much fun.
 I met some lovely people I hope to catch up with in the future.
 The city was also great in many ways: from the Freedom Trail to the Harbourwalk to Cambridge and Harvard, it had it all.

 So there you have it, my sensational September!
 October is shaping up to be just about the same: hopping, skipping and bussing across the USA.
-Follow along with my hashtagas I will be posting regularly on Instagram, Facebook and Twitter.
+Follow along with my hashtag #BussingUSA as I will be posting regularly on Instagram, Facebook and Twitter.